borgbackup/borg/docs/internals.rst

 discussion about internals`_ and also on static code analysis.
 It may not be exactly up to date with the current source code.

+|project_name| stores its data in a `Repository`.
+Each repository can
+hold multiple `Archives`, which represent individual backups that contain a full archive of the files specified when the backup was performed.
+Deduplication is performed across multiple backups, both on data and metadata, using `Segments` chunked with the Buzhash_ algorithm.
+Each repository has the following file structure:

+README
+  simple text file describing the repository

+config
+  description of the repository, includes the unique identifier. also acts as a lock file

+data/
+  directory where the actual data (`segments`) is stored

+hints.%d
+  undocumented

+index.%d
+  cache of the file indexes. those files can be regenerated with ``check --repair``

 Indexes and memory usage
 ------------------------